 I was so thrilled, not only was there not much labor for this project, but I had two great cushions to use.
-Since the cushions were not my style, I decided to paint them, and you can see that post on painting outdoor cushions HERE.
+Since the cushions were not my style, I decided to paint them, and you can see that post on painting outdoor cushions how to paint fabric

 After much thought and deliberation, I decided NOT to make the sides of this bench lower than the back.
 I might change my mind soon, but for now I decided to leave the sides alone.
 So if your wondering if I really had to do anything to create this bench other than remove the front piece, well the answer is no.

 The one thing I did do to create this BENCH FROM A CRIB is to reinforce it.

 After all, I don’t know that a crib was made for a 300 LB man to sit on.

 Here are a few quick things I did to reinforce it:

 In the picture above you can see where I screwed 3 pieces of wood (scrap wood I had in my garage) to the crib.
 Refer to the picture below to see the placement of the screws.

 You can see where I used two screws per piece of wood and screwed them into the “bed” of the crib.

 I screwed another piece of scrap wood to the bottom of the front of the crib to stabilize the sides of this “crib turned bench.”

 Now that it was safe for a large human to sit on, I was ready to convert my new bench from a crib!